 This one tops my list and for good reason: It’s an entire food group and we eat tons of it!

 As with any grocery store, I carefully scrutinize all the produce I buy.
 There are times when I have to forgo something on my list because the quality just isn’t there.
-But most of the time, I fill up my cart with loads of fresh fruits and veggies because Aldi has great prices on in-season produce.
+But most of the time, I fill up my cart with loads of high quality fresh fruits and veggies because Aldi has great prices on great tasting in-season produce.
+They even have very good prices on organic produce.

 Some of my favorite buys include: